benpolinsky/el_photography/README.md

 # Later
 - admin product show -> up it to preview
+- add loader to caption editing
+- look into button loader...

 ## Theming Support
 - Perhaps lint or other safety check?